 How much down payment do I need for an investment property in Las Vegas?

-Conventional financing for a non-owner-occupied rental typically requires more down than a primary residence.
-Under standard Fannie Mae guidelines, a one-unit investment property generally needs at least 15% down, and a two-to-four-unit investment property generally needs at least 25% down.
-Putting more down can improve your pricing because investment properties carry loan-level price adjustments.
+A conventional investment property loan in Las Vegas needs more down than a primary residence.
+Fannie Mae's Eligibility Matrix, effective April 1, 2026, caps a one-unit investment purchase at 85% loan-to-value - 15% down - and a two-to-four-unit investment purchase at 75% loan-to-value, or 25% down.
+Putting more down can improve pricing because investment loans carry loan-level price adjustments.
 Requirements vary by lender and file, and all figures are illustrative only - not a quote, offer, or commitment to lend.

 Can I use an FHA or VA loan to buy a rental property?